youngjuning/www.zisheng.pro/docs/english/javascript-modules-in-100-seconds.md

 > 喜马拉雅：https://m.ximalaya.com/sound/820637300?from=pc

-# JavaScript Modules in 100 Seconds
+# Javascript Modules in 100 Seconds

-Let's say you have some JavaScript code that lives in a single file.
+Let's say you have some Javascript code that lives in a single file.
 You can turn this code into a module by exporting it.
 This allows other files to use an import statement to import this file as a dependency.
 So a module is nothing more than a file that exports its own code.
 This allows developers to organize code within their own projects or share code with the world through package managers like NPM.

 In modern front-end development, it's most common to use ES modules, which became an official language feature in 2015.